PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-07 04:55:52
+Last updated: 2024-04-07 04:57:07
-Random Quote: Best-available idea doesn't make something a good idea. - Kinsey Locke
+Random Quote: Maybe the Big Bang is nothing more than God’s act of creation. -